 Held during December, the Hornbill Festival is an extravaganza organized by the tourism department, showcasing culture and heritage of the 16 Naga Tribes.

 Moatsu is celebrated during the first week of May every year by the Ao Tribe after sowing is completed.
 Various rites and rituals are performed during this period.

 The festival of Sekrenyi is celebrated in the month of February by the Angami people of Nagaland.
 It follows a series of ritual and ceremony such as dances, feasts and hunting.

-The climate of Nagaland is generally pleasant throughout the year due to abundance of vegetation and the hilly terrain.
-Winters are cold in most parts of the states, places such as Kiphire, Phek and Pfutsero also experience little snowfall due to its high elevation.
-Summers can be slightly hot and humid in the towns of Dimapur, Tuni and Tizit in the plains.
+The climate of Nagaland is generally pleasant throughout the year due to the abundance of vegetation and the hilly terrain.
+Winters are cold in most parts of the states.
+Places such as Kiphire, Phek, and Pfutsero also experience little snowfall due to their high elevation.
+Summers can be slightly hot and humid in the towns of Dimapur, Tuni, and Tizit in the plains.
 The region receives plenty of rain during the monsoons from May to September.